yongjinkim49/carbon-credit-NFT/README.md

   </h4>
 </div>
 <p><font size="3">
-This Repository is a platform for the development of a DApp marketplace for Carbon Credit NFT fractions.
-Our goal is to have a decentralized, trustless, and transparent marketplace where farmers and landowners have access to a bigger market share and more opportunities.
+This repository is a platform for the development of a marketplace dApp for carbon-credit NFT fractions.
+Our goal is to create a decentralized, trustless, and transparent marketplace where farmers and landowners have access to a bigger market share and more opportunities in a concurrent manner.

   <h1 align="center">